AJ and the Queen: Guest

-Additionally, former RuPaul's Drag Race contestants Mayhem Miller, Valentina, Eureka O'Hara, Bianca Del Rio, Alexis Mateo, Manila Luzon, Vanessa Vanjie Mateo, Jaymes Mansfield, Ongina, Kennedy Davenport, Mariah Balenciaga, Dahlia Sin, Jade Jolie, Morgan McMichaels and Pandora Boxx make cameos, appearing as unnamed queens.
+Additionally, former RuPaul's Drag Race contestants Mayhem Miller, Valentina, Eureka O'Hara, Bianca Del Rio, Alexis Mateo, Manila Luzon, Vanessa Vanjie Mateo, Jaymes Mansfield, Ongina, Kennedy Davenport, Mariah Balenciaga, Dahlia Sin, Jade Jolie, Monica Beverly Hillz, Morgan McMichaels and Pandora Boxx make cameos, appearing as unnamed queens.

 Production

 In May 2018, it was announced that Netflix had given the production a series order for a first season consisting of ten episodes, with RuPaul starring.
 The series is created, written, and executive produced by RuPaul and Michael Patrick King.
 MPK Productions and Warner Bros.
 Television are involved in producing the series.
 In July 2018, a casting breakdown released to talent agencies was published online.
 It revealed the names of four new characters, Louis, Hector/Damian Sanchez, Lady Danger, and Brianna, and included character descriptions as well.

 In September 2018, it was announced that Josh Segarra, Michael-Leon Wooley, Katerina Tannenbaum, and Tia Carrere had been cast in starring roles.
 On October 16, 2018, it was reported that Izzy G. had been cast in the lead role of the titular AJ.
 In January 2019, it was announced that Matthew Wilkas had joined the cast in a recurring capacity.

 On March 6, 2020, Netflix announced that the series had been cancelled after one season.